 To protect the marine environment, possession of spear guns and spear fishing using scuba gear are illegal in The Bahamas, although free diving with a Hawaiian sling is permitted.

-|You can receive fishing permits from Customs officials at any of our 32 ports of entry.
-Fishing gear is restricted to hook and line and you’re allowed to fish with no more than six rods at a time.
+Permits can be obtained from Customs officials at ports of entry.
+Fishing gear is restricted to hook and line and you may not fish with more than six rods at a time.

-|No more than 10 tails at any given time.
-Annual closed season is April 1 to July 31.
-Minimum size limits are 3-3/8 inch carapace length or six inches tail length.
+Lobster or Crawfish: Six tails per person, at any time.
+Annual closed season is 1 April to 31 July.
+Minimum size limits are 3 3/8" carapace length or 6" tail length.
 Egg-bearing female crawfish are protected.

 A Hawaiian sling is the only approved spearfishing device.
-You are not allowed to use scuba gear or an air compressor to harvest fish, conch, crawfish or other marine animals.
-Spearfishing is not allowed within one mile of the coast of New Providence, within one mile of the south coast of Freeport, Grand Bahama and within 200 yards of the coast of all The Out Islands.
+Use of scuba gear or an air compressor to harvest fish, conch, crawfish and other marine animals is prohibited.
+Spearfishing is not allowed within 1.6 km off the coast of New Providence, within 1.6 km off the south coast of Freeport or Grand Bahama Island, or within 200 yards off the coast of all the Out Islands.
 Spearing or taking marine animals by any means is prohibited within national sea parks.